javelit/docs/content/develop/api-reference/widgets/page_link.md

 ---
-title: st.page_link
+title: Jt.pageLink
-slug: /develop/api-reference/widgets/st.page_link
+slug: /develop/api-reference/widgets/jt.pagelink
-description: st.page_link displays a link to another page in a multipage app or to an external page.
+description: Jt.pageLink displays a link to another page in a multipage app or to an external page.
 ---

 <Tip>